-In the March 5, 2021 joint status report, Defendants noted "the Department of Homeland Security ('DHS') . . . has been reviewing the Public Charge Rule in response to an Executive Order issued by President Biden," and that the "U.S. Department of Justice ('DOJ'), in turn, has likewise been assessing how to proceed in the relevant litigations concerning the Public Charge Rule."
-ECF No. 247.
-Defendants offered to "file a notice with the Court promptly after a determination is made by DHS and/or DOJ which would have a material effect on this litigation."
-Id.
+18 In the February 24, 2021 Supplemental Joint Status Report, Defendants noted 19 that the Department of Homeland Security was reviewing the Public Charge Rule in 20 response to an Executive Order issued by President Biden, and that the Department of 21 Justice was "likewise assessing how to proceed with its appeals in relevant litigations 22 in light of the aforementioned Executive Order."
+ECF No. 290.
+Defendants requested